olibu/agenda/doc/UserGuide.md

 ## Offline Installation on iOS

 As any other PWA application you can install this application by opening the URL in Safari.
-Then click on the share button of Safari and select "Add to homescreen".
+Then click on the share button of Safari and select "Add to home screen".

 ![installation iOS 1](ios_install1.PNG)
 ![installation iOS 2](ios_install2.PNG)

-Now you can start the application from your homescreen even if you do not have an internet connection.
+Now you can start the application from your home screen even if you do not have an internet connection.

 ![installation iOS 3](ios_install3.png)